GoogleChrome/web.dev/src/site/content/en/blog/content-indexing-api/index.md

 ### Handling a user delete event {: #handling-contentdelete }

-When the browser displays the indexed content, it may include its own user interface with a "delete" menu item, giving people a chance to indicate that they're done viewing previously indexed content.
+When the browser displays the indexed content, it may include its own user interface with a **Delete** menu item, giving people a chance to indicate that they're done viewing previously indexed content.
 This is how the deletion interface looks in Chrome 80: